Financial Samurai

 My favorite two real estate crowdfunding platforms are:

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eFunds.
-Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
+Fundrise has been around since 2012 and manages over $3.5 billion for over 500,000 investors.
 Investing in a diversified eREIT is the easiest way to gain exposure for most people.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields.
 They also have potentially higher growth due to job growth and demographic trends.
 If you like investing in individual deals, CrowdStreet is an excellent platform.